tc39/notes/es7/2016-01/jan-26.md

 MM: im assuming (hope) it will be cheap

-LH: I would like to present this proposal not what MM is speaking about, but what MM is speaking of is interesting.
+LHN: I would like to present this proposal not what MM is speaking about, but what MM is speaking of is interesting.

-LH: Some sort of integrity
+LHN: Some sort of integrity

 DH: I was thrown off, because it is much more general.